marcinofulus/iCSEbook1/school/source/abitur/2014/en/quader.rst

   :math:`t\in\mathbb{R}\backslash\{0\}`.
 The figure below illustrates this for an example of :math:`t`.

-  a) Prove that the genarated body is always a cuboid.
+  a) Prove that the generated body is always a cuboid.

-  b) Determine the values of :math:`t` that imply a cuboid with a volume of 15.
+  b) Determine the values of :math:`t` leading to a cuboid with a volume of 15.

   .. image:: ../figs/quader.png
      :align: center